 The idea of "Going Green" is not so foreign these days.
-We see companies and organizations of all sizes making an effort to save our Planet every day.
-They say every little bit counts, so if you're interested in doing your part at your next auction, here are a few ideas.
+We see companies and organizations of all sizes making an effort to Save our Planet every day.
+Every little bit counts, so if you're interested in doing your part at your next auction, here are a few ideas.

-- Computerizing your event is big step.
+- Adding technology to your event is big step.
 The use of electronic devices can cut down on the amount of paper you need to use for bid sheets.

-- Move your Sponsor mentions and thank you's to digital screens around the room, website links and Power Point presentations.
-Most electronic bidding devices also include space for donors.
+- Sponsorship Mentions and Thank You's are best served electronically.
+Use digital screens around the room, website links in Newsletters and Social Media.
+Most electronic bidding devices also include ad space for donors.

-- Consider reusing your bidder paddles.
-Laminate paper bid cards or your can order plastic cards.
-BOth can be collected at the end of the evening to be used next year.
+- Consider reusing your bidder cards.
+Laminate paper bid cards or order plastic cards.
+Both can be collected at the end of the evening to be used next year.

 - Eliminate paper invitations for your auction.
 This is an easy one.
 Handling ticket sales online is easier than ever.
-Certainly some groups with older demographics will likely experience some push-back, but as your crowd evolves with newer members, they will expect this type of thing to be handled online.
+Groups with older demographics will likely experience some push-back based on tradition, but as your crowd rotates in newer members, they will expect invites to be handled online.

 - Recycle theme decorations.
 Talk to other schools and organizations and consider borrowing their decorations from their event.

 - Simple Centerpieces.
-Be mindful of buying 30 brand new centerpieces if they are likely to be tossed at the end of the night.
+Be mindful of buying/renting 30 brand new centerpieces if they are likely to be tossed at the end of the night.

-A client a few years ago eased the transition the first year after eliminating the Auction Programs and not sending out paper invitations by making sure everyone knew they saved $2000 in printing costs.
-Additionally, they took that money the first year and sponsored the planting 100 trees.
+A few years ago, a client eased the transition of eliminating the Auction Programs and not sending out paper invitations, by making sure everyone knew they saved $4000 in printing expenses.
+Additionally, they took that money the first year and sponsored the planting 500 trees.